- How To Deal With IRS

 IRS lien release or subordination is desired by all taxpayers, but the hard reality is IRS seldom releases or subordinates a tax lien before full payment or before the ten year collection statute expiration date.
 So do not be fooled by incompetent representatives that claim or advertise a federal tax lien release or subordination is routine or easy.

 A federal tax lien is the United State’s claim against the taxpayer’s property when an assessed but unpaid federal tax liability exists.
-IRS claims it will file Notice of Federal Tax Lien when the taxpayer neglects or fails to pay.
+IRS claims it will file a Notice of Federal Tax Lien when the taxpayer neglects or fails to pay.
 To file a Notice of Federal Tax Lien means that IRS will record it in the County Recorder’s Office, to put the public on notice of the unpaid IRS tax liability and that IRS’ tax lien attaches to the taxpayer’s property.

 There Are A Few Collection Remedies To Obtain Federal Tax Lien Release Or Subordination